paulaksm/feature-transfer/README.md

 ![](transfer/plots/transfer_analysis.png)

 As also reported in [3], there are no fragile co-adapted features on successive layers.
 This phenomenon happens when gradient descent can find a good solution when the network is initially trained but not after re-initializing some layers and then retraining them.
+This is not the case here possibly because task B is relatively simple

 ### Conclusions